 MSG (short for monosodium glutamate), is a seasoning derived from an amino acid.
 It's naturally present in foods like mushrooms and parmesan cheese and is the source of a flavor called umami, sometimes described as "savory," "meaty" or "earthy."

 It also enhances other flavors, as if it somehow has the ability to unlock unused flavor receptors in your tongue.
 Food undoubtedly tastes better with MSG.

 So far, so... good.
 MSG has gotten a bad reputation, with people blaming it for any number of physical symptoms.
 The latest studies, however, suggest that it's harmless.

 The point here isn't to say that MSG is good or bad, but merely to say that you ought to at least be aware of when you're adding it.
-Like for instance, anytime you use products like Accent, as well as many other seasoning salts, bouillon cubes and packaged spice and gravy mixes.
-You can read more about MSG here.
+For instance, anytime you use products like Accent, as well as many other seasoning salts, bouillon cubes and packaged spice and gravy mixes.

 The right way: If you're going to use MSG, you should do so knowingly, not by accident.